 ACPA will be celebrating the 75th Anniversary all year by highlighting stories on the ACPA Blog, Facebook and Twitter.
 The membership and the cleft and craniofacial community are invited to join us at ACPA’s 75th Annual Meeting in Pittsburgh to honor the past, challenge the present and inspire the future.

-ACPA is excited to unveil a 75th Anniversary timeline at the meeting in April.
 Those interested in history are welcome to view the ACPA 75th Anniversary Timeline and the following resources on The Cleft Palate-Craniofacial Journal website:

 - The American Cleft Palate Association: Its First 36 Years

 - Presidents’ Perceptions: An Historic Review of Fifty Years of the American Cleft Palate-Craniofacial Association

 - CPCJ 50th Anniversary Editorial Board Commentary: Otolaryngology—Then and Now

 - CPCJ 50th Anniversary Editorial Board Commentary: Ethics and Health Policy—Then and Now

 - Cleft Palate–Craniofacial Journal 50th Anniversary Editorial Board Commentary: Anatomy, Basic Sciences, and Genetics—Then and Now

 Thank you to everyone who has supported ACPA over the past 75 years: the members, volunteers on committees and the board, donors, sponsors and partners.
 Please join us in honoring the past, challenging the present and inspiring the future throughout 2018.